DavideD/hibernate-ogm-couchdb/README.md

 If this variable is not set, the _couchdb_ module still will be compiled and packaged but the tests will be skipped.
 If needed, the port to connect to can be configured through the environment variable `COUCHDB_PORT`.

-### Cassandra

-For running the tests in the _cassandra_ module an installed Cassandra server is required.
-Specify its host name by setting the environment variable `CASSANDRA_HOSTNAME` prior to running the test suite:

-    export CASSANDRA_HOSTNAME=cassandra-machine

-If this variable is not set, the _cassandra_ module still will be compiled and packaged but the tests will be skipped.
-If needed, the port to connect to can be configured through the environment variable `CASSANDRA_PORT`.

-### Redis

-For running the tests in the _redis_ module an installed Redis server is required.
-Specify its host name by setting the environment variable `REDIS_HOSTNAME` prior to running the test suite:

-    export REDIS_HOSTNAME=redis-machine

-If this variable is not set, the _redis_ module still will be compiled and packaged but the tests will be skipped.
-If needed, the port to connect to can be configured through the environment variable `REDIS_PORT`.

-Tests with the _redis_ module can be started using a Makefile.
-The Makefile takes care of downloading and compiling a recent Redis version, starts a single Redis Standalone and four Redis Cluster nodes and can start the tests.

-     make test # Make me happy and run tests against Redis Standalone and Redis Cluster make test-standalone
-     make test-cluster

-Commands to spin up/shut down the Redis instances:

-    make start
-    make stop

 ## Notes